camunda/camunda-docs-manual/content/update/patch-level.md

 Please see our [third-party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#web-applications-cockpit-tasklist-admin" >}}) for details.

+## 7.20.9 to 7.20.10

+### GraalVM Upgrade

+We are pleased to announce that the above patch releases are compatible with `GraalVM 21.3.12`

+The engine will automatically **disable the system property** `polyglot.engine.WarnInterpreterOnly` when a [GraalJS](https://www.graalvm.org/jdk17/reference-manual/js/) script engine is used.

+This adjustment ensures a smoother experience by suppressing unnecessary warnings related to `interpreter-only` execution in non-native GraalVM environments which might cause confusion to our users running on non-GraalVM JDKs.

+You can read more about the warnings [here](https://www.graalvm.org/jdk17/reference-manual/js/FAQ/#warning-implementation-does-not-support-runtime-compilation).

+{{< note title="Heads-up!" class="info" >}}
+If you want to ensure the best performance for JS execution, you can always configure the GraalVM Compiler with your JDK of choice, or use the GraalVM JDK.

+More information on how to do this can be found in the official [GraalVM documentation](https://www.graalvm.org/jdk17/reference-manual/js/RunOnJDK/#graalvm-javascript-on-jdk-11).
+{{< /note >}}

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.